mehdihadeli/awesome-software-architecture/docs/architectural-style/clean-architecture.md

 - [thangchung/clean-architecture-dotnet](https://github.com/thangchung/clean-architecture-dotnet) - Dev: Apply Minimal Clean Architecture with DDD-lite, CQRS-lite, and just enough Cloud-native patterns on eCommerce sample business domain. 🍻 Ops: Use Tye with Dapr extension to deploy it to Kubernetes.
 - [fakhrulhilal/cleanarchitecture-kit](https://github.com/fakhrulhilal/cleanarchitecture-kit) - A starting kit to build project with clean architecture
 - [iayti/CleanArchitecture](https://github.com/iayti/CleanArchitecture)
+- [keremvaris/Sennedjem](https://github.com/keremvaris/Sennedjem) - Sennedjem is a software development infrastructure that adopts the CQRS (Command Query Responsibility Segregation) approach and focuses on SOLID principles and Clean Architecture methods.
+RabbitMq is very skilled in integrating with ElasticSearch etc tools.
 ## 📚 Books

 - [Get Your Hands Dirty on Clean Architecture](https://www.packtpub.com/product/get-your-hands-dirty-on-clean-architecture/9781839211966)